 Growing up in Massachusetts, Megan enjoys snowboarding, hiking, fishing, swimming and beach-going.
 She has partnered with Golf Fore Africa, whose mission is to bring water to rural areas in Zambia and to end the global water crisis.
-Megan helps raise awareness and financial support for the organization and plays in their fundraising events each year, hoping to garner enough support to finance her own well in Zambia, which brings clean water, health and hope to more than 300 people living in poverty.
+Megan helps raise awareness and financial support for the organization and plays in their fundraising events each year, hoping to garner enough support to finance her own well in Zambia, which will bring clean water, health and hope to more than 300 people living in poverty.